- Code PHIL1007

 Tutorial Presentation, 5 mins/500 words (10%) Learning Outcome 3

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-a) 35 hours of contact: 24 hours of lectures and 11 hours of tutorials.
+a) 35 hours of contact over 12 weeks: 24 hours of lectures and 11 hours of tutorial and tutorial-like activities.

 b) 95 hours of independent student research, reading and writing